Aysal-Asfia/BigDataProject/Readme.md

 ## **I. Introduction**

-Neuroimaging is a relatively new field emerged with the development in neuroscience, psychology and computer science which works with brain images to capture and analyze the structures and functions in parts of nervous system.
+Neuroimaging is a relatively new field emerged with the development in neuroscience, psychology and computer science which works with brain images to capture and analyze the structures and functions in parts of neural system.
 Nowadays, due to the excellent resolution of fMRI data, the images containing visual objects can be effectively recognized using specific patterns derived from this data that are recorded when images are displayed on screen in front of the subjects [5].
 In this project, we apply deep learning algorithms to classify  objects  observed  by